allamand/cdk-magento-fargate/README.md

 You will need to create AWS Secrets for Magento MarketPlace Credentials.

+First If you don't already have Adobe Magento accoutm you can create one on https://devdocs.magento.com/guides/v2.3/install-gde/prereq/connect-auth.html

+Go to My `Account/Marketplace/Access Keys` and create a New Access Key.

-First If you don't already have Adobe Magento accoutm you can create one on https://devdocs.magento.com/guides/v2.3/install-gde/prereq/connect-auth.html and then you will populate Magento secrets in AWS SecretManager with name : **MAGENTO_MARKETPLACE** and value/pair:
+and then you will populate Magento secrets in AWS SecretManager with name : **MAGENTO_MARKETPLACE** and value/pair:
 ```
 | Secret key  | Secret Value                      |
 | ----------- | --------------------------------- |
 | private-key | **private-key-from-magento-site** |
 | public-key  | **public-key-from-magento-site**  |
 ```

+> Be careful the copy button may introduce a space in the credentials, you need to remove it.

 ### Project Configuration